The Ancient Trades & Crafts of Rural Cheshire

 When Peter died in 1961 his tools and wooden staves & cants, still carefully preserved in his home workshop, were museum pieces.
 They were eagerly seized on and carefully preserved by the local woodwork teacher, Julian Duffield, as examples for his pupils of an ancient craft replaced some time ago by the ubiquitous 40 gallon steel drum, mass produced in remote factories.

-Much more was known and written about the blacksmiths and the Hindleys of Antrobus had a fascinating link back to this ancient trade ...
+The blacksmiths were everywhere and much more was known and written about the blacksmiths and the Hindleys of Antrobus had a fascinating link back to this ancient trade ...

 Adam Hindley b 1610 of Bedford/Astley was a blacksmith, skills his dad had acquired in the 16th century.
 Adam established a long line of craftsmen who plied their trade at Hindley's Smithy on the Bedford/Astley border close to Leigh.